CSU-CIRA/mini_cfg/README.md

 ```

 The cascade is evaluated *before* any sub-config conversion is performed.
 This
-means that use of both a cascade and sub-config file pointers may behave unintuitively
+means that use of both a cascade and sub-config file pointers may behave
-or potentially cause parsing to fail.
+unintuitively or potentially cause parsing to fail.

-If use of a cascade is preferable
+If use of a cascade is preferable to you, it can be used instead of file
-to you, it can be used instead of file pointers to achieve the same effect.
-As
+pointers to achieve the same effect.
+As an example, you could store general
-an example, you could store general options in a config and plotting parameters
+options in a config and plotting parameters in a second config.
+You could then
-in a second config.
-You could then create a cascade that merges both files together.
+create a cascade that merges both files together.

 ### Custom Conversions
-It is also possible to perform custom conversions by providing `cfg_from_toml`, `cfg_from_yaml`, `cfg_from_dict`, or `cfg_from_file` with a dictionary that maps classes to a
+It is also possible to perform custom conversions by providing `cfg_from_toml`,
+`cfg_from_yaml`, `cfg_from_dict`, or `cfg_from_file` with a dictionary that maps
-Callable that will convert config entries to that class.
+classes to a Callable that will convert the config value to that class.

 `example.toml`:
 ```toml
 regex = 'foo\S+nc'
 ```

-Python demonstrating custom conversion used to convert the string in the toml
+Python demonstrating custom conversion used to convert the string in the TOML
 file to a regular expression:
 ```python
 import re